 How Do Free Radicals Damage Your Skin?

-Our body is made of almost 60% of water that contains abundant oxygen.
-Inside our body, we have plenty of oxygen atoms.
+Our body is made of almost 60% of water and plenty of oxygen atoms.
 Some of these atoms go through an oxidation process where the oxygen atoms split and become free radicals.
 Through this process, the oxidised atoms steal electrons from everywhere.
 They attract electrons from other atoms.
 If they do not get enough electrons from the atoms, they tend to steal it from your healthy cells, even from your skin’s DNA, thus risking the health of your skin.

 This is a biological process as mentioned earlier.
 This is a constant process that takes place within our body all the time but what you need to do is try to minimize the process as much as you can.
 If these free radicals manage to attract electrons from your healthy skin cells, it would eventually lead to early ageing signs like wrinkles, skin sagging, dullness, dryness, age spots, hyperpigmentation, etc.